-The master's final project will be carried out at one of the following departments:
+The final master's assignment will be carried out at one of the following departments:

 - Inorganic membranes;

 - Soft matter, fluidics and interfaces;

 - Membrane science and technology.

 After successful completion of this programme, the student will receive a multiple master's degree in Chemical Engineering: One from each university where the student has studied for one semester.